humzak711/reflective_elf_injector/README.md

 to do:
 - Add/fix support for reflective .so injection (lib/Linux_so.c)
-- Support for FreeBSD is currently broken, I will try to fix it soon when I have some free time
+- Add support for FreeBSD